First of all, my last name is pronounced: SHORE-ee. The name is of Swiss origin, from the Canton of Bern, where it is spelled Schori.

 Finally, a word about my photographic process: My pace in creating a photograph is not unlike sketching or

-painting a quick watercolor: it takes time, planning, patience and a certain frame of mind.
+painting a watercolor: it takes time, planning, patience and a certain frame of mind to do it right.
 Before releasing the shutter, I carefully compose and refine each image,

 getting it as near to perfection as I can.
-With my landscape photos, this process can easily take
+This process can easily take

 more than half an hour, to say nothing of the time spent driving and hiking in search of the